 A standardized address alone does not guarantee validity or deliverability.
 Address verification and standardization are usually combined into one process.
 This is what we do.

 Before deliverability can be determined, an address must first be standardized so that it is complete, including any missing city, state, or ZIP Code information and using USPS-approved spelling, abbreviations, and formatting.
-Once it’s standardized, the address can then be matched against the official database to be validated.
-Without standardization you can’t get reliable validation.
+Once it's standardized, the address can then be matched against official databases to be validated.
+Without standardization you can't get reliable validation.